-Are you looking for more perks for your Storm Knight, without all the flash and sizzle of spells or pulp powers, miracle or psionics?
+Are you looking for more perks for your Storm Knight, without all the flash and sizzle of spells or pulp powers, miracles or psionics?
 Do you want a hero who's just really, really good at something more or less "normal"?
-Feats of Prowess offers over two dozen such perks, grouped by several Attribute- or skill-related themes, described below.
+Feats of Prowess offers over two dozen such perks, grouped by several attribute- and skill-related themes, described below.

 This isn't an official rulebook, so check that your GM is cool with allowing such perks.
 They're likely to want to review your favorites, and may disallow them or require some change.
 I'll state up front that I think most of these perks are well balanced; only three seem overly powerful, and I get into how as I describe them.

 The Centre of Attention perk group gives your Charismatic character even more of that je-ne-sais-quoi.
 Six perks here make you more irresistible and memorable, better able to make/have friends or get information from passersby, or at Beta clearance, to seduce or charm your unsuspecting targets into divulging sensitive information or to draw the attention of the people who call the shots in the area.
 These perks seem reasonably well balanced to me, since when you draw attention to yourself, if things go awry later the bad guys know just who to come for.